 Each building is equipped with a full kitchen -- supplied with all necessary cookware, dishes, glassware and eating utensils.
 Basic condiments may be found in the kitchens.
 If you decide to leave food for someone else please label and date it accordingly.
 All food should be kept in cabinets, lockers or refrigerators.
 Preparation and clean up of meals are the visitor's responsibility.

-When your stay is over please remove soiled linen & towels, place inside the pillow case and deposit in hampers.
+When your stay is over, please remove soiled linen & towels, place inside the pillowcase and deposit in hampers.
 In the VATT the hampers are located in the restrooms.
 At the SMT - there is a container under the stairway on the first floor.
 And at the LBT, just leave your "stuffed pillowcase" outside the door to your room.
 Please leave the door to your room open or the room will be considered occupied.
 Remember to vacate the room as early as possible, especially during busy observing runs to assure that the visitor that follows you has a clean room.
-Our housekeeping staff consists of six employees.
+Our housekeeping staff consists of four employees.
 Your cooperation is appreciated.